bbc/childrens-games-starter-pack/docs/tech-review.md

   * no names of people or companies

 * **No commented out code**:
-The game should not contain commented out code or TODOs.
+he game should not contain commented out code or TODOs.
   * release files: none
   * source files: odd lines acceptable.
 Longer blocks allowed if it is helpful for debugging in the future